Training-Conditional Coverage Bounds under Covariate Shift: Discussion

-The $(m,n)$-stability parameters were recently introduced in~\citet{liang2023algorithmic} and used to compute training-conditional coverage bounds for inflated full conformal and jackknife+ prediction intervals under exchangeability.
+{\bf Comparison with the $(m,n)$-stability.} The $(m,n)$-stability parameters were recently introduced in~\citet{liang2023algorithmic} and used to compute training-conditional coverage bounds for inflated full conformal and jackknife+ prediction intervals under exchangeability.
 Unlike uniform stability which is a distribution-free property of a training process, $(m,n)$-stability depends on both the training algorithm and the distributions of the data as follows